cloudflare/cloudflare-docs/content/ssl/edge-certificates/troubleshooting/ca-faq.md

 ### Which certificate authorities does Cloudflare use?

-Cloudflare uses Let’s Encrypt, Google Trust Services, Sectigo and DigiCert.
+Cloudflare uses Let’s Encrypt, Google Trust Services, Sectigo, and DigiCert.
 You can see a complete list of products and available CAs and algorithms in the [certificate authorities reference page](/ssl/reference/certificate-authorities/).

-[DigiCert will soon be removed as a CA from the Cloudflare pipeline](https://developers.cloudflare.com/ssl/reference/migration-guides/digicert-update/) and Sectigo is only used for backup certificates.
+[DigiCert will soon be removed as a CA from the Cloudflare pipeline](https://developers.cloudflare.com/ssl/reference/migration-guides/digicert-update/) and Sectigo is only used for [backup certificates](/ssl/edge-certificates/backup-certificates/).

 ### Are there any CA limitations I should know about?

-You can find the list of limitations for every CA in our pipeline in the [certificate authorities reference page](/ssl/reference/certificate-authorities/).
+You can find a list of limitations for every CA in our pipeline in the [certificate authorities reference page](/ssl/reference/certificate-authorities/).

 ### What clients are supported by the CAs that Cloudflare offers?